Dinah-Ngatia5/property-management-CLI/README.md

 - Python - The programming language that powers this app
 - SQlite - The lightweight, file-based management sytem for storing all the property data.
 - sqlite3 - The Python module that helped work with SQLite database like magic!
-- contextlib - The Python moduel for regular expressions operations, helped validate user input.
+- contextlib - The Python module for regular expressions operations, helped validate user input.
-- Also sincerest gratitude to open-source community, you rock!🤘
+- Also sincerest gratitude to the open-source community, you rock!🤘

 ## Contact